Joedang/dotfiles/chrestomathy.md

 `fdisk -l` will also tell you the UUID of your disks.

 ### GRUB
+when you need to apply grub updates:
-`grub-install /dev/sdc` (or whatever drive, sda, sdb, et cetera...)
+`grub-install /dev/sda` (or whatever drive, sda, sdb, et cetera...)
 `grub-mkconfig -o /boot/grub/grub.cfg`

 ### Live USBs